DevExpress-Examples/web-forms-pivot-grid-bind-to-sql-data-source/Readme.md

 This example demonstrates how to create a Pivot Grid and bind it to data via code.

-In this example, the [ASPxPivotGrid](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid) and AccessDataSource instances are created and initialized in code.
-The Pivot Grid is bound to data by assigning the AccessDataSource instance to the [ASPxPivotGrid.DataSource](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid.DataSource) property.
+In this example, the [ASPxPivotGrid](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid) and SqlDataSource instances are created and initialized in code.
+The Pivot Grid is bound to data by assigning the SqlDataSource instance to the [ASPxPivotGrid.DataSource](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid.DataSource) property.
 Then the [ASPxPivotGrid.RetrieveFields](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid.RetrieveFields.overloads) method is used to create pivot grid fields for all data source fields.

 ## Files to Look At